themichaelbender/demos/blogs/get-command.md

     Accept wildcard characters?  false

 ```
-Now that gets us the information we are looking for including a description of the parameter, acceptable formats for the parameter, and more.
-One important piece of information is the the <> after the parameter name.
+Now, that gets us the information we are looking for including a description of the parameter, acceptable formats for the parameter, and more.
+One important piece of information is the the `<>` after the parameter name.
 This tells you the type of value the parameter accepts.
-In this case it's a String value (numbers/letters/symbols).
+In this case it's a string value (numbers/letters/symbols).
 But it could have been a boolean or other value.
 This is important so you know what you can and can't use in a parameter.
 This becomes super important later in your PowerShell journey when you begin using the pipeline.

 So there you have it: A quick and easy approach for finding commands & how to use them.
-Use Get-Command and Get-help whenever you need to do something in PowerShell.
+Use `Get-Command` and `Get-Help` whenever you need to do something in PowerShell.

 If you want more information on each command, check out the docs below:
 [Get-Command]()